lighTag-UWB/lighTag/README.md

 # Problem Statements
 - Users cannot easily find their place in a multi-storey mall;
 - Visitor recording during Covid-19 is not smart and detailed;
-- It is not smart to turn off surplus and excessive lighting along the corridors due to the photocell sensors or occupancy sensors canonly detect movement rather than people.
+- It is not smart to turn off surplus and excessive lighting along the corridors due to the photocell sensors or occupancy sensors can only detect movement rather than people.

 ---